DataDog/system-tests/docs/scenarios/parametric.md

 The output also contains the commands used to build and run the containers which can be run manually to debug the issue further.

+The logs are contained in this folder:  `./logs_parametric`

 ## Troubleshooting